gobo-eiffel/gobo/test/gelint/validity/vcfg3/test5/Readme.txt

 TEST DESCRIPTION:
 ----------------------------------------------------------------------
-The constraint of the formal generic parameter of class CC is DD [BIT name], where `name' is a constant attribute declared of value 32 in class CC.
-But 'BIT name' is not only made up of class names nor names of formal generic parameters.
+The constraint of the first formal generic parameter G of class CC is '-> DD [G]'.
 Validity VCFG-3 is violated.
 ----------------------------------------------------------------------

 TEST RESULTS:
 ----------------------------------------------------------------------
-ISE Eiffel 5.0.016:    FAILED    Does not report VCFG-3 but interprets
+ISE Eiffel 5.0.016:    PASSED    Does not report VCFG-3 and correctly
-                                 'BIT name' as 'BIT -1'.
+                                 considers G as conforming to DD [G].
-SmallEiffel -0.76:     PASSED    Does not report VCFG-3 and interprets
+SmallEiffel -0.76:     FAILED    Does not report VCFG-3 but complains
-                                 'BIT name' as 'BIT 32'.
+                                 that class G is not in the universe.
-Halstenbach 3.2:       FAILED    Compiler crash in Degree 3.
+Halstenbach 3.2:       FAILED    Does not report VCFG-3 but reports
+                                 a violation of VTCT (i.e. class G not in universe).
 gelint:                OK
 ----------------------------------------------------------------------